 Coffee Grounds for Plants – Organic Fertilizer

 The remains of coffee and breakfast, in general, are usually a real treasure to fertilize plants, whether they are ornamental or edible.
 If on the one hand, the skins of the fruits are ideal for composting, coffee is not far behind.
-In fact, in addition to being able to add it to the compost pile, they allow many other ways of becoming a fertilizer.
-All about coffee grounds for plants in this post.
+Continue reading to learn all about coffee grounds for plants in this post.

 Used Coffee Grounds for Plants

-In this post, we will see different ways to take advantage of the remains or coffee grounds to feed our plants or to use it as a natural pesticide, among other uses that will help us practice more sustainable gardening.
+In this post, we will see different ways to take advantage of the remains of coffee grounds to feed plants or to use them as a natural pesticide, among other uses that will help us practice more sustainable gardening.

-As a first step, before reviewing the different ways to take advantage of coffee grounds, it is important to take into account some practical advice that is key to its conservation.
-When storing the waste, whether it is in a plastic bag or a glass container, Tupperware or similar, it must be dry, otherwise, the humidity can cause it to rot.
+As a first step, before reviewing the different ways to take advantage of coffee grounds, it is important to keep in mind some practical tips that are key to their conservation.
+When storing the waste, whether in a plastic bag or a glass container, Tupperware, or similar, it must be dry, otherwise, the humidity can cause it to rot.
 Especially if we take a long time to use them.

-Another thing is to take advantage of them by throwing them into the compost pile, in which case we can add them as they are, dry or wet, taking into account that they are usually formed by adding layers of fresh and wet materials that alternate with other layers of dry materials.
+Another thing is to take advantage of coffee grounds by throwing them into the compost pile, in which case we can add them as they are, dry or wet, taking into account that they are usually formed by adding layers of fresh and moist materials that alternate with other layers of dry materials.

 Thus, whether it is as organic fertilizer mixed with the soil, as food for the worms in the compost, to form traditional compost, or as a repellent for garden bugs, coffee has different uses in the garden, among them the following.